 We have seen that in many settings, for instance, several projects in communities, if you give women, for example, if you give them two hundred thousand shillings, they are able to apply these funds better than if you give it to men.
 For me, this is still testament that education is critical and very important and can make the female folk, the girl child a better agent.

-Professor Dr. Christopher Garimoi Orach is the Board Chair of CPAR Uganda.
-He expressed his views, herein contained, during an interview with Mr. Philip Luswata, shortly after the first Team Workshop for our project in partnership with Lira University and the University of East Anglia, UK: “Challenging Categories: Educated Unemployed Youth as Institutional Innovators in Rural Uganda,” that was held on Friday, 16th April 2021 at the CPAR Uganda Lira Learning Centre.
+About the Author: Professor Dr. Christopher Garimoi Orach is the Board Chair of CPAR Uganda.
+He expressed his views, herein contained, during an interview with Mr. Philip Luswata, on Friday, 16th April 2021 at the CPAR Uganda Lira Learning Centre.
 Prof. Orach is a professor of public health at Makerere University School of Public Health, where he has been working for many years – including being the Deputy Dean; Head of Department of the Department of Community Outreach and Behavioural Sciences; actively involved in several research activities; and he teaches.